Reading Time: 6 minutes read

 iPhone external flash triggers are great for the power of a flash with full control over the light source’s angle.
 An external flash trigger syncs with an iPhone via Bluetooth and is “triggered” by an iPhone’s Camera app when the shutter release button is pressed.
 Remote controlled (or iPhone controlled) flashes tend to be smaller and more compact and can be easier to carry around.

-There are plenty of iPhone photography accessories to accompany an external flash to enhance iPhone photography in other ways, including ease of use, interesting photo editing, and more.
+Whether you have an iPhone 11 or an iPhone 12, there are plenty of iPhone photography accessories to accompany an external flash to enhance iPhone photography in other ways.
+From ease of use, interesting photo editing, and more.
 Play around with accessories that may work for the desired style of photography.

 iPhone Flash Photos